tobinbradley/Mecklenburg-County-Quality-of-Life-Dashboard/README.md

 Copy the contents of your public folder to your production web server and you're good to go.

-## Customize the project with your data
+## Customize the Dashboard for your area
 Data in the dashboard comes in three pieces:

 <div style="text-align: center">